temporalio/documentation/docs/content/what-is-an-activity-task.md

 ---
 id: what-is-an-activity-task
 title: What is an Activity Task?
-description: todo
+description: An Activity Task is a Task that contains the context needed to make progress with an Activity Execution.
+tags:
+  - explanation
 ---

-An Activity Task is a Task that contains the context needed for an Activity Worker to execute it.
+An Activity Task is a Task that contains the context needed to make progress with an Activity Execution.